 NZ STYLE HAMBURGER.
 DELICIOUS

 The highlight of the day was still to come.
 While on the road we called in at a local tavern This was the first time we tasted New Zealand style hamburgers.
-I rarely eat hamburgers, but as it is one of the New Zealand specialities I wanted to taste them at least couple of times.
-The tavern looked like as time would have stopped there.
+I rarely eat burgers, but as it is one of the New Zealand specialties I wanted to taste them at least a couple of times.
+The tavern looked like time would have stopped there.
 An interesting place.
-Our host a nice elderly woman with multiple tattoos.
-A colourful juke box drew out attention.
-As we entered it was empty.
+Our host, a nice elderly woman with multiple tattoos.
+A colorful jukebox drew out attention.
+As we entered, it was empty.
 Not a very good sign.
-But within half an hour it was full with locals.
+But within half an hour it was full of locals.
 The hamburger that I took with a local beer was delicious.
 Besides traditional ingredients, it had slices of beetroot inside.
-As it turned out, the New Zealand’s hamburger characteristic feature.
+As it turned out, New Zealand’s hamburger characteristic feature.

 WAI-O-TAPU.
 DEFINITELY ON A MUST-SEE LIST

 The late afternoon we spent in Wai-O-Tapu, a reservation covered with collapsed craters, boiling pools of mud and water.
-The place was great for making photos.
-The colours we saw earlier on pictures were the colours we saw in reality.
-You walk a forest and bushes and from time to time you stop at a lake of not-typical colour from dark mud to candy green or blue.
+The place was great for taking photos.
+The colors we saw earlier on pictures were the colors we saw in reality.
+You walk a forest and bushes, and from time to time, you stop at a lake of not-typical color from dark mud to candy green or blue.
 As most of the waters are hot, fumes are all around you.
-The place is on a definite must see list while in New Zealand.
+The place is on a definite must-see list while in New Zealand.

-A colourful (hot and toxic) lake at Wai-O-Tapu
+A colorful (hot and toxic) lake at Wai-O-Tapu

 DAY 2 ROUTE

 AN ULTIMATELY NOT NEGLECTED THUMB RULE